spiegelib/spiegelib/docs/source/examples/fm_sound_match_pages/fm_sound_match_synth_config.rst

 Now we have a synthesizer configuration setup that turns Dexed into a simple two-operator FM synthesizer.
-Only nine parameters have been left un-overridden, these are all on operator two and control the envelope and tuning of that operator.
+Only nine parameters have been left un-overridden.
+These parameters control the pitch and envelope parameters of operator two.
 Let’s save that configuration so we can reuse it throughout this experiment.

 .. code:: ipython3